jmanuelrosam/portchain/README.md

 ```

 ## Test
-The test runner is base in the new `node:test`.
-You can run all test with
+The test runner is based on the new `node:test`.
+You can run all tests with
 ```
 > yarn run test:unit
 ```